-Of course you know to lose the buns, but make sure you also avoid corn, potatoes, carrots, wheat (i.e., no conventional pasta salad), and rice as much as you can.
+Of course, you know to lose the buns, but make sure you also avoid corn, potatoes, carrots, wheat (i.e., no conventional pasta salad), beans, and rice as much as you can.

-You may think that all fruits are still an option, but make sure you stick to berries and avoid apples and bananas (probably pretty easy in summer, when red and blue berries are in such high supply).
+You may think that all fruits are still an option, but make sure you stick to berries and avoid apples and bananas (probably pretty easy in summer, when all sorts of berries are in such high supply).

 Keto BBQ Recipes

 Still concerned about having a satisfying keto cookout?
-Don’t worry—we’ve rounded up some low-carb BBQ recipes that will be as delicious as they are festive.
+Don’t worry—we’ve rounded up some keto-friendly, low-carb BBQ recipes that will be as delicious as they are festive.
+Summer is saved.